altocodenl/tagaway/readme.md

 ### Todo beta

+- client: progress bar in import
+- server: check list of server vs import
+- client: less subtle search box in sidebar
 - server: downgrade notification priorities
-- server: check list of server vs import
 - client: check if more queries are done on initial load of update box
 - client: check what happens if connection is dropped while uploading
 - client: fix case where alreadyUploaded/repeated is too eager to send the complete operation